 Computing & Software

 NAU is moving toward Universal Access Workstations (UAW).
 Generally the software and features listed below are installed on all PCs.
 Exceptions needing special hardware and available only in certain locations are noted.
-The laptops available for student check out at the Front Desk are UAW-enabled.
+The laptops available for student check out at the Main Desk are UAW-enabled.

 Provides access to software applications and the Internet via an internal software speech synthesizer and the computer’s sound card.
 Information from the screen is read aloud, providing access to a wide variety of information, education and job related applications.
 JAWS also outputs to refreshable Braille displays.

 - Kurzweil 3000 (available in Media Services Room 143 only)

 The leading reading, writing and learning solution for individuals with learning difficulties like dyslexia, reading comprehension, attention-deficit disorder and other literacy difficulties.
 It is also used as an effective language learning/study skills tool in English as a Second Language programs.
 It helps students improve their reading speed and comprehension, and includes a suite of features that make it possible for them to learn and study independently.